yegor256/takes/README.md

 # Takes

+**It is still an early DRAFT.
+If you have ideas or corrections, please submit them [here](https://github.com/yegor256/takes/issues).**

 Takes is a [pure object-oriented](http://www.yegor256.com/2014/11/20/seven-virtues-of-good-object.html) and [immutable](http://www.yegor256.com/2014/06/09/objects-should-be-immutable.html) Java7 web development framework.
 Its key benefits, comparing to all others, include:

  * not a single mutable class!